TJ Friedl Player Props: Reds vs. Nationals

 TJ Friedl At The Plate

-- Friedl has 13 doubles, three triples, six home runs and 22 walks while batting .304.
+- Friedl has 13 doubles, three triples, six home runs and 22 walks while hitting .306.

+- Friedl is batting .273 during his last outings and is on a four-game hitting streak.

-- In 30.2% of his games this year, Friedl has had at least one RBI.
-He's picked up more than one in 9.5% and driven in three or more of his team's runs in four contests.
+- In 31.3% of his games this season, Friedl has had at least one RBI.
+He's picked up more than one in 9.4% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.